bao-jerry/LLM-Ownership-Verification-Draft/README.md

 =======================================================================

 **Important:** The practical problem framing of this research is currently undergoing a major change, causing this repo to be in an intermediate state.
-For the smoothest repo onboarding experience, it is important to review the [# Understanding This Repo](#understanding-this-repo) section's clarification about reframing before reading this repo's files.
+For the smoothest repo onboarding experience, it is important to consult the [# Understanding This Repo](#understanding-this-repo) section's clarification about reframing before reading this repo's files.

 =======================================================================